gregkorossy/Android-Support-Preference-V7-Fix/README.md

 ---

 **No dividers bugfix** is now available.
-Dividers are enabled by default.
-If you want to disable them, call `enableDividers(false)` from your code. (*I added this new method to `PreferenceFragmentCompatFix` so make sure you use that instead of `PreferenceFragmentCompat`.*)
+Dividers are enabled by default since support library v23.2.0.
+~~If you want to disable them, call `enableDividers(false)` from your code. (*I added this new method to `PreferenceFragmentCompatFix` so make sure you use that instead of `PreferenceFragmentCompat`.*)~~
 > since 23.1.1

+---

+**A new bugfix** is that the app won't crash anymore if a Preference's dialog is showing and the device's orientation changes.
+> since 23.2.0

 # Android-Support-Preference-V7-Fix
 ~~Android preference-v7 support library doesn't contain material design layout files so the preferences screen looks bad on API 21+.
 This is a temporary fix until Google fixes it.~~

-The latest (23.1.0) preference-v7 support library has some other issues, see above.
+The latest (23.2.0) preference-v7 support library has some other issues, see above.

 The issue has been reported, you can find it here: https://code.google.com/p/android/issues/detail?id=183376